Inspiration is a funny thing. It can be found seemingly anywhere, and has a penchant for striking at a moment’s notice.

 “Motorpsycho Nightmare” – Bob Dylan

-“Motorpsycho Nightmare” is based off the Alfred Hitchcock classic, Psycho.
-The film begins with a woman stealing a good sum of money from her employer, but then running into bad luck when she meets Norman Bates.
+“Motorpsycho Nightmare” is based on the Alfred Hitchcock classic, Psycho.
+The film begins with a woman stealing a good sum of money from her employer but then running into bad luck when she meets Norman Bates.

 “Key Largo” – Bertie Higgins